+Recognizing the need for both a Proactive and Reactive approach to trafficking, we began reaching out to women and children through a 24-hr Resource Line and basic needs.
 Light does indeed shine in the darkness.
-One morning, Kristi and Amanda with Life Center church reached out - their board had agreed to fund JP for a year at $1000 a month!
+One morning, Kristi Burns with Life Center church reached out - their board had agreed to fund JP for a year at $1000 a month!
 It was just enough!
 As spring of 2016 rolled around Lighthouse opened - Spokane’s only operating Safe Home for child victims of sex trafficking!
 That player with no cleats?Is becoming a coach.
 One kiddo is now a General Manager at a restaurant...another student is on the way to college with a volleyball scholarship!
-Another young woman that Bindi helped heal from trafficking has started her own street ministry in Portland...The Jonah story is a story of Love winning...
+Another young woman has started her own street ministry in Portland...The Jonah story is a story redemption.
+Of love winning...

 Jonah has always been about Freedom.
 Today our task remains the same.
 Slavery is real.
 Since our beginnings in 2014 The Jonah Project has served more than 500+ survivors, everywhere from Michigan to North Carolina to Rescue Operations across international borders.
 It is our intention to create avenues for survivors to heal as well as for a community to surround them with Love.